 The Gulf of Kucht is home to the first National Marine Park of India.
 The fauna found here includes: 70 species of sponges, 52 species of coral, octopuses, sea horses, anemones puffer fish, etc.

 Gujarati region is known for a long tradition of embroidery, weaving, printing and dying techniques.
 The Kutch region produces some particularly distinctive woollen shawls, patterned with subtle embroidery and mirror work.

-Gujarati cuisine is primarily vegetarian and varies widely in flavour and heat.
-Some of the specialties include Undhiyu (mixed vegetable casserole that is traditionally cooked upside down underground in earthen pots), Handvo (steamed cake made of rice flour, various beans, yogurts, and calabash), Dahi Vada (fried dumplings soaked in yogurt and topped with salt, cumin, and cayenne pepper), Chaat (a mixture of potato pieces, crispy fried bread, and spices topped with yogurt.)
+Gujarati cuisine is primarily vegetarian, no alcohol consumption is allowed in the state.
+Some of the specialties include undhiyu (mixed vegetable casserole that is traditionally cooked upside down underground in earthen pots), handvo (steamed cake made of rice flour, various beans, yogurts, and calabash), dahi vada (fried dumplings soaked in yogurt and topped with salt, cumin, and cayenne pepper), chaat (a mixture of potato pieces, crispy fried bread, and spices topped with yogurt.)
 Gujarati sweets are typically made from milk, sugar, and nuts.
-Sukhdi, Sutarfeni, Kansar, Basundi are some popular sweetmeats.
-Gujarat is India’s only dry state.
+Sukhdi, sutarfeni, kansar, basundi are some popular sweetmeats.

 The state celebrates many festivals.
 Among the most popular ones are Uttarayan - kite festival (January); Modhera Dance Festival (January); Bhavnath Mela - Hindu festival at the foot of sacred Girnar Hill (January/February); Navratri - nine nights of dancing all around Gujarat (September/October), etc.